gonutz/germanate/README.md

 Replacements done by this program:

-	Ae  - Ä
+	AE - Ä
-	ae  - ä
+	aE - ä
-	Oe  - Ö
+	OE - Ö
-	oe  - ö
+	oE - ö
-	Ue  - Ü
+	UE - Ü
-	ue  - ü
+	uE - ü
-	sss - ß
+	sS - ß

-Note that you need 3 s for ß.
-While it is natural to write ae, oe and ue, it is usually ss that is being replaced with ß.
-But ss is also valid in German so if we replace all ss with ß that would be wrong.
-Hence this quirk.
+Note that the replacement only happens when the second letter is upper-case.
+Except in abbreviations, this should rarely happen in regular text.
+We cannot use the more common way of writing for example `ue` for `ü` because words like `neue` would turn into `neü` which is not what we want.

 # Installation